 The Antrim Coast Road is widely agreed to be one of the finest stretches of road anywhere in the world.
 The road hugs the coast line giving incredible seaside views, passing unspoilt beaches and sheltering under rugged cliffs.
 You may even see Scotland on a good day!

 All that then remains to be done is to sit back and relax on the comfortable journey back to Belfast in one of our award winning luxury coaches.
 This really is a must take tour, and with the combination of our luxury coaches, experienced and friendly tour guides, and wonderful attractions, you would be mad to miss it!

 Our daily tour departs from Belfast seven days a week.
-We will pick you up from any Belfast city centre hotel – simply include your hotel name in the ‘comment box ‘ when booking online and we will advise your pick up time.
+We will pick you up from any Belfast city centre hotel – simply email us at email@example.com after booking online and we will confirm back to you and advise your pick up time.

 Geology and the scientific explanation:

 During the Paleogene period, Antrim was subject to intense volcanic activity, when highly fluid molten basalt intruded through chalk beds to form an extensive lava plateau.
 As the lava cooled rapidly, contraction occurred.

 While contraction in the vertical direction reduced the flow thickness (without fracturing), horizontal contraction could only be accommodated by cracking throughout the flow.
 The extensive fracture network produced the distinctive columns seen today.

 The basalts were originally part of a great volcanic plateau called the Thulean Plateau which formed during the Paleogene period.